jqcwhw/MultiFunctionalLauncher/README.md

 ---

 **Note**: This application requires administrator privileges for UWP package management.
 It does not modify Roblox game files or interfere with game integrity.
-All instance management is done through official Windows UWP APIs.
+All instance management is done through official Windows UWP APIs.# MultiFunctionalLauncher